 Landscape is the best instrument we have to look at the world as an environment.

-When we look at the world as an environment, the contribution of all inhabitants, individuals and collectivities, becomes essential for its transformation.
-There are no boundaries, only borders and opportunities for exchange.
-Time is of essence.
+When we look at the world as an environment, the contribution of all its inhabitants, individual and collective, becomes essential for its transformation.
+Time is critical.
+Borders are opportunities for exchange.
 Landscape replaces land-use.
+Climate and change are embraced.